peterdsharpe/NeuralFoil/README.md

 Could you make NeuralFoil more accurate, relative to XFoil, by a) increasing the shape parameterization dimensionality or b) increasing the neural network size?

-> Yes. *But you don't want to make it more accurate*—and not for any of the reasons that ML engineers would typically cite (slower runtime or increased data requirements).
+> Yes. *But you probably don't actually want to make it more accurate*—and not for any of the reasons that ML engineers would typically cite (slower runtime or increased data requirements).
 This may sound puzzling, so let's unpack this.
 >
 > NeuralFoil's true goal is to serve as a *useful tool* for practical aerospace engineers to design airfoils that physically work well in real-world applications—you should be able to take a NeuralFoil airfoil, actually go fly it, and get similar performance.
 Critically, this goal is different than just accuracy alone.
 As stated by Mark Drela (MIT; author of XFoil) in personal correspondence about NeuralFoil:
 >